BlockchainCommons/Gordian/README.md

 ## Functionality

-### macOS
+### macOS - node/server

 The macOS application *Bitcoin Standup.app* currently installs, configures, and launches `tor stable v0.4.2.5` and `bitcoin-core v0.19.0.1`.
 The app is under development and as it stands will install and configure a Bitcoin Core full node, Tor as a service, a Tor V3 hidden service controlling each  `rpcport` with a GUI for native Tor V3 authentication.
 The app allows the user to set custom settings including `txindex`, `prune`, `walletdisabled`, `testnet`, `mainnet`,  and `datadir`.
-It offers a simple `go private` option which closes off your node to the clear-net, only accepting connections over Tor.
+It offers a simple `go private` option which closes off your node to the clearnet, only accepting connections over Tor.
 The user may refresh their hidden service at the push of a button.
 The user can start/stop Tor and Bitcoin Core from the GUI, adjust bitcoin.conf settings, see the status of Bitcoin Core and Tor, the app will configure a hidden service and you bitcoin.conf so that it can display a QuickConnect QR code to connect to with the StandUp-Remote iOS app.

 Once the app has completely installed and launched Bitcoin Core, it will present a *Quick Connect QR code* which can be used to securely link your full node remotely over Tor to other devices, such as the iOS application [StandUp-Remote](https://testflight.apple.com/join/OQHyL0a8) and [Fully Noded](https://github.com/FontaineDenton/iOS/FullyNoded).